Nexus-TYF/WBMatrix/README.md

 8bits default value is 15<br>
 32bits default value is 30<br>
 which represent the operation times.<br>
-5.If not use the initialize fuction then each matrix generate from a identify matrix in defined times<br>
+5.If not use the initialize fucntion then each matrix generate from a identify matrix in defined times<br>
 6.Add copy function instead of identify function.<br>

+---
+(2019/12/10):<br>
+1.Update 16/64/128bits inverse matrix function.<br>
+New method has been covered.<br>